casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 });
 ```

-It's also possible to fetch by height now:
+It is now also possible to fetch by height:

 ```typescript
 const eraInfo = await client.getEraInfoBySwitchBlock({